Our home is a yacht- Big Mama

 About your crew

-We are proud that we have expanded our business this year by restoring Ragamuffin 111.
+We are proud that we have expanded our business, 2019, by restoring our second sailing vessel, Ragamuffin 111.

-Stu has been sailing since he was 8 years old and for the past 35 years has been working in the marine commercial industry, as a mate/snorkel guide, skippering, engineering on vessels and also as a skipper.
+Stu has been sailing since he was 8 years old and for the past almost 40 years has been working in the marine commercial industry, as a mate/snorkel guide, skippering, engineering on vessels and also as a skipper.